How we can help

 Speech Therapy

-If your speech pathologist says your child needs support with articulation, it means your child may need support making the sound (i.e. there is difficulty with the positioning and movement of the tongue, jaw, and mouth to make the sound accurately).
-For example, a child’s sound may sound ‘slushy’ or different to how their peers say them.
+If your speech pathologist says your child needs support with articulation, it means they may need help making specific sounds accurately (e.g., supporting the positioning and movement of the tongue, lips, and jaw).
+Speech may sometimes sound “slushy” or different to peers.

-If your speech pathologist says your child has a phonological delay, it means your child may need support learning and organising their speech sounds into patterns.
-It is common for children to simplify their speech using patterns, however, there are certain ages by when we expect children to stop using these patterns and use more adult-like patterns of speech.
+If your speech pathologist says your child has a phonological delay, it means your child may need support learning and organising sounds into the right patterns.
+It is common for children to simplify their speech using patterns, however, there are certain ages we expect children to stop using these patterns and use more adult-like speech.
 If a child has a phonological delay, sounds are often said correctly but used in the wrong place.
 For example, the child can say the ‘p’ sound but may then also say ‘p’ for ‘f’ in ‘fish’ (“pish”).

 How well speech is TYPICALLY understood by unfamiliar listeners?